MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 **Public** origins within the Office 365 CDN are accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
 Because access to content in public origins is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.

-For need more information about why to use a CDN, general CDN concepts, and other Microsoft CDNs, see [Content Delivery Networks](content-delivery-networks.md).
+For more information about why to use the Office 365 CDN, general CDN concepts, and other Microsoft CDNs you can use with your Office 365 tenant, see [Content Delivery Networks](content-delivery-networks.md).

-### Attributes and advantages of hosting assets in public origins
+#### Attributes and advantages of hosting assets in public origins

 - Assets exposed in a public origin are accessible by everyone anonymously.
     > [!IMPORTANT]